Primary Plus Secondary Motion

 As soon as he does this, he begins rotating the forearm back to its original position, allowing him to pick the single note on the B string with an escaped upstroke, and transition back to the top string for another downstroke.
 So that’s two string changes in a row — one with the secondary motion and another with the primary right after that.

 One of the interesting things we’re seeing in Teemu’s approach is that his secondary motion isn’t actually a single motion at all but two joints coupled, or operating together.
-This combination of forearm rotation and wrist extension is extremely common as a secondary motion for wrist players, and it’s the same blend Andy uses too.
-It’s just a little easier to see here in Teemu’s technique because the pickstroke moves more vertically.
+This combination of forearm rotation and wrist extension is extremely common as a secondary motion for wrist players, especially when their primary motion is USX and their arm position is supinated.
+It’s easy to see here in Teemu’s technique because the pickstroke moves visibly vertically.

 Non-rotational Secondary Motion